 If you're a CEO who built the company on technical excellence, the hardest thing to admit is that your next strategic investment isn't another contract win or another technical hire.
 It's the organizational infrastructure that makes the wins you already have sustainable.
 It's the machine.

-You don't necessarily need a full-time C-suite hire to build it; that's a big commitment for a company that isn't yet sure what the role should look like.
-What you may need is an operator who has built these systems before; someone who can come in, assess where you are, design what you need, build it, and hand it off to your team to run.
+You don't necessarily need a full-time C-suite hire to build it; that's a big commitment for a company that isn't sure yet what the role should even look like.
+The work itself is finite and definable: assess where you are, design what you need, build it, and hand it off to your team to run.

 That's the model I used for two decades in government.
 Stand it up, make it work, hand it off, move to the next problem.